kristianka/rekry2022-sample/README.md

 - Distance from airplane to airport needs to be `10` or less
 - Their directions must match exactly

 The airplanes have a limited turning radius.
-They change their direction by at most `20 degrees`.
+They change their direction by at most `20 degrees` per tick.

+If two airplanes get within `20` units of each other they will collide and the game ends.

 ### Game state

 You receive the game state with websockets by subscribing to it.
 It contains all the necessary information to steer the planes.

-The websocket message payload has a `gameState` key, which contains the current state of the game as stringified JSON.
-It contains the bounding box of the playing area, a list of aircrafts, a list of airports, and your score.
+The websocket message payload has a `gameState` key, which contains the current state of the game as a stringified JSON.
+It contains the bounding box of the playing area, list of aircrafts, list of airports, and your score.

 All positions are relative to the bounding box.
 All directions are based on the unit circle and in degrees, 0 being right and increasing counter clockwise.
 E.g. 0 is right, 90 is up, 180 is left, and 270 is down.